Let’s start with the bad stuff.

 Cellphones & Connectivity

-The best internet plan is whoever is giving the best deal at the time.
+The best SIM Cards to buy are from whichever provider is giving the best deal at the time.
 Every provider uses the same pipe and they are all as bad as each other, despite what they say.

 Check iMoney for details on pricing.
 Get a monthly prepaid card and don’t use international roaming unless you enjoy spending money.